-Just after sun-up, we crossed the Virgin River via a footbridge toward the Emerald Pools Trails, a popular hike through tall cliffs and welcoming cottonwoods.
+Just after sun-up, we crossed the Virgin River via a footbridge as we began hiking the Emerald Pools Trails, a popular route through tall cliffs and welcoming cottonwoods.

 The three pools are shallow basins of water named for the greenish tint of the algae they host.
 The trails to the lower and middle pools are pretty easy; the steep climbs toward the upper pool classify it as moderate.
 So it was a good choice for my companion and me; physically fit but hardly Ironman competitors, we often seek our weekend work-outs by hiking through scenic parks.

 Zion quickly became one of our favorites.
 It took us most of the morning to complete the two-mile Emerald Pools loop over dusty paths and steep rock, but that was because we stopped so often to savor the scenery.

 So did a mule deer, apparently so used to people that she just kept grazing while we strolled by.

 With its sheltering orange walls, welcoming broad trees, and refreshing cool waters, hiking Zion is like watching the most glorious elements of nature all playing together.

 This post contains affiliate links.
 For more information, click here.

 Zion National Park